Baltimore Headshot (2005)

 Old State House

-At the moment, I am currently looking for jobs teaching theatre at a college or university and/or being an Education Director at a mid-size theatre company.
-If you are looking to hire someone with my theatre credits, teaching experience, and training in education, please do not hesitate to contact me.
+In addition to my teaching work, I am currently looking for full-time jobs teaching theatre at a college or university and/or being an Education Director at a theatre or non-profit arts center.
+If you are looking to hire someone with my theatre credits, teaching experience, and training in education, please do not hesitate to contact me here.